Home

 • Self-harm (licking, tail chasing)

-If your dog exhibits any of these behaviors only or primarily when left alone, it is likely they are experiencing separation anxiety.
+If your dog exhibits any of these behaviors only or primarily when left alone, it is very likely they are experiencing separation anxiety.

 In separation-related issues, determining whether a dog feels fear or anxiety is difficult, as both trigger similar physiological responses.
 Luckily, the training method remains the same, focusing on increasing the dog's tolerance for being alone.